seriaati/hoyo-buddy-wiki/Drafts/Script-Tools.md

 ## 2. Language Selection Reset

-Remember the option to remember your chosen language?
-This tool will remove your remembered choice and allows you to choose a different language the next time you run the script.
+Resets your remembered language selection, you can pick a new one on the script's next run.